 Write a 6-8 sentence thesis-driven introduction, adhering to MLA style.
-In this introduction, you only have to do three things.
+For this assignment, you have to do five things.
 Here they are:

-- Identify the title and author of the story - Give a very brief (1 or 2 sentences) overview of the story - Provide your Thesis Statement (main idea of your essay)
+- Identify the title and author of the story - Give a very brief (1 or 2 sentences) overview of the story - Provide your Thesis Statement (main idea of your essay) - Include a Work Cited page (see citations below) - Sign an Academic Integrity Pledge (see statement below)